Tulsi offers incredible benefits, not least of which are the aromatic scent and warm spicy flavor that alone work their own magic.

 This particular clarifying action of Tulsi is another reason I love using the Persephone Facial Oil as an anointing or meditation oil - while both the Palmarosa and the Tulsi are calming and grounding, they aren't specifically heavy or sedative.
 Instead, they invite a kind of focus that allows you to have presence and grounding.

-Tulsi's brightening and anti-microbial properties are highlighted in the Pumpkin Enzyme Illuminating Mask where it pairs with Echinacea, Pearl, Comfrey, and Licorice root to even out skin tone, fight acne, repair damage, and gently exfoliate with potent AHA's (alpha-hydroxy acids).
+Tulsi's brightening and anti-microbial properties are highlighted in the Claritas Brightening Mask where it pairs with Echinacea, Pearl, Comfrey, and Licorice root to even out skin tone, fight acne, repair damage, and gently exfoliate with potent AHA's (alpha-hydroxy acids).

 As a tea, I love it paired with Rose, Hawthorn, Cinnamon, a pinch of Rosemary, and bit of Passionflower from my garden.